-The acquired patents and patent applications relate to intraductal diagnostic and therapeutic devices and methods of use.
+The assets we acquired from Acueity included 35 issued patents (18 issued in the U.S. and 17 issued in foreign countries) and 41 patent applications (32 in the U.S. and 9 in foreign countries), six 510(k) FDA marketing authorizations related to the manufacturing, use, and sale of the Viaduct Miniscope and accessories, the Manoa Breast Biopsy system, the Excisor Bioptome, the Acueity Medical Light Source, the Viaduct Microendoscope and accessories, and cash in the amount of \$400,000.
 The microendoscopes are less than 0.9 mm outside diameter and can be inserted into a milk duct.
 This permits a physician to pass a microendoscope into the milk duct system of the breast and view the duct system via fiberoptic video images.
 Abnormalities that are visualized can then be biopsied from inside the duct with the biopsy tools that are inserted adjacent to the microendoscope.
+The patents relate to intraductal diagnostic and therapeutic devices and methods of use.
 We did not, however, acquire an inventory of these diagnostic tools, manufacturing capabilities or any personnel to market and sell the tools.
 Following the launch of our four diagnostic tests in the U.S., we will then begin to allocate human and financial resources to further develop and ultimately commercialize these medical devices.
 We intend to complete the steps necessary to begin marketing and selling these tools, such as reestablishment of the supply chain of component parts, securing manufacturers, performing test builds and commercial scale manufacturing, in late 2013.
-Acueity never achieved commercial success with these products and we have no experience marketing and selling diagnostic tools; we therefore may not be successful commercializing them.
-The Acueity asset purchase is not expected to have an impact on the development and commercialization timetables of our existing product lines.
+This asset purchase is not expected to have an impact on the development and commercialization timetables of our existing product lines.
 We cannot, however, provide any assurances that delays related to the launch of our four diagnostic tests, independent of the asset purchase, would not delay the expected development of these diagnostic tools or that we will ultimately be successful selling these tools.